Register user

 ### Compliance modules [#compliance-modules]

-* Identity verification modules check registry enrolment and required claim topics.
+* Identity verification modules confirm registry enrolment and required claim topics.

-* Country and transfer-restriction modules can apply additional rules after identity lookup.
+* Country and transfer-restriction checks can apply additional rules after identity lookup.

-* A single failing module blocks the mint or transfer.
+* One failing module is enough to block the mint or transfer.

 ### Verification process [#verification-process]